Our Best Homemade Coleslaw

 3In a separate bowl, stir the mayonnaise, vinegar, mustard, celery seeds, salt, and pepper together.
 Taste for acidity and seasoning, then adjust as desired.
 If the dressing tastes too tart and you prefer a sweeter coleslaw, stir in the optional sugar.

 5If the coleslaw seems dry, add a little more of the dressing.
-Eat right away or let it sit in the refrigerator for about an hour to let the flavors mingle and the cabbage to soften.
+Eat immediately or let it sit in the refrigerator for about an hour to let the flavors mingle and the cabbage softens.

 Adam and Joanne's Tips

-• Cabbage: Use green cabbage, red cabbage, savoy cabbage or Napa cabbage.
+• Cabbage: Use green, red, savoy, or Napa cabbage.
 For a multi-colored or multi-textured coleslaw, use a combination of two varieties.

 • Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.
-We have omitted salt and sugar since you will need to add to your tastes.
+We have omitted salt and sugar.

 Nutrition Per Serving Calories 183 / Protein 2 g / Carbohydrate 7 g / Dietary Fiber 3 g / Total Sugars 4 g / Total Fat 17 g / Saturated Fat 3 g / Cholesterol 9 mg